-Evidence is required of a single address on 31st August 2023.
+Evidence is required of a single address on 31st August 2024.
 The school may ask for documentary evidence to support the application.

-If the permanent home address changes between when an offer is made and 31st August 2023, Kendrick School will require documentary evidence of the new address.
+If the permanent home address changes between when an offer is made and 31st August 2024, Kendrick School will require documentary evidence of the new address.
 In all cases applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended.

 Once offers have been made, Kendrick School will require documentary evidence of the applicant's permanent home address.
 This will include consideration as to whether or not the address used to make an application was temporary.
 Kendrick School reserves the right to carry out random checks at any time and this may include a home visit.
 Parents will be required to declare that the address used will be their place of residence beyond the date of the student starting school.
 Kendrick School reserves its right to carry out further investigation of any change of address once the student has started school.
+If the applicant's permanent home address changes after application and before 31st August 2024 and would result in a lower ranking, the new address will be taken into account immediately and the applicant reranked accordingly.